Is it okay to consume multiple CBD products at the same time?

 Taking Multiple CBD Products

-If 2 drops of oil have the same dose as 2 gummies, consider taking 1 drop of oil and 1 gummy.
-That way, you’re still getting the same dose, but from two different CBD products.
+If 2 drops of oil have the same amount as 2 gummies, consider taking 1 drop of oil and 1 gummy.
+That way, you’re still getting the same amount, but from two different CBD products.

 Not only is this a good way to use up different products on your shelves, but it could also prolong the results.

-Taking CBD oil sublingually (under the tongue) will produce results within several minutes and these should last for a couple of hours.
-Taking CBD in the form of a CBD gummy means it needs to go through the digestive tract and could take 30 minutes or more to take effect.
-It will also outlast the sublingual CBD.
+Taking CBD oil on or under the tongue and then swallowing it can produce results within several minutes and these should last for a couple of hours.
+Taking CBD in the form of a CBD gummy could take 30 minutes or more to take effect.

 What are the Risks of Combining CBD Products?